-The other information comprises the information included in the 'Statement of Accounts 2020 to 2021', other than the financial statements and our auditor's report thereon.
-The Chief Financial Officer is responsible for the other information contained within the 'Statement of Accounts 2020 to 2021'.
+The other information comprises the information included in the 'Statement of Accounts 2021 to 2022', other than the financial statements and our auditor's report thereon.
+The Chief Financial Officer is responsible for the other information contained within the 'Statement of Accounts 2021 to 2022'.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.

-Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the course of the audit or otherwise appears to be materially misstated.
-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements themselves.
+Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or our knowledge obtained in the course of the audit or otherwise appears to be materially misstated.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement themselves.
 If, based on the work we have performed, we conclude that there is a material misstatement of the other information, we are required to report that fact.